AmingAndrei/violence.website/content/species/mosaics/vexers.md

 Origin

-The emergence of a Vexer is the result of a rare genetic anomaly occurring during the initial formation of a Valence:

-- Approximately 1% of all Valences possess the required sub-genetic sequence associated with Vexer capabilities
-- This sub-gene arises spontaneously within individuals
+The emergence of a Vexer is the result of a rare genetic anomaly occurring during the initial formation of a Valence.
+Approximately 1% of all Valences possess the required sub-genetic sequence associated with Vexer capabilities.
+This sub-gene arises spontaneously within individuals

 Capabilities